A glance at Rep. Marjorie Taylor Greene’s incendiary words

-WASHINGTON (AP) — Freshman Rep. Marjorie Taylor Greene, a Georgia Republican, was likely to be stripped of her committee assignments by the House Democratic majority Thursday over racist remarks, her embrace of conspiracy theories and her past endorsement of violence against leading Democratic officials.
+WASHINGTON (AP) — Freshman Rep. Marjorie Taylor Greene, a Georgia Republican, was stripped of her committee assignments by the House Democratic majority Thursday over racist remarks, her embrace of conspiracy theories and her past endorsement of violence against leading Democratic officials.

 Greene, 46, is a newcomer to politics, and previously worked for her family’s construction business in Georgia.
 She was labeled a “future Republican Star” by former President Donald Trump, whose political style she emulates.